martin-kofoed-jyskebank-dk/q-oidc-proxy/README.md

 ### `OIDC_AUTH_URI_TEMPLATE`

 Template used to generate full URL to authentication UI that the user will be redirected to.
 A simple string template where `%s` is replaced by actual values in the given order before being appended to the base URL.
-Defaults to `/auth?response_type=%s&client_id=%s&scope=openid&redirect_uri=%s&state=%s`.
+Defaults to `?response_type=%s&client_id=%s&scope=openid&redirect_uri=%s&state=%s&code_challenge=%s&code_challenge_method=S256`.

-URI has four variable parts, that are replaced with actual values in environment variables:
+URI has five variable parts that are replaced with actual values found in environment variables:

 | Value      | Description | Replaced with |
 | ---------- | ----------- | -------------- |